 What Do Other Banks Offer?

 As we mentioned earlier, the national average APY rate in the US is much lower than 5%.
 It is nowhere near that amount.
 We also discussed how while a high APY is beneficial, a higher APY does not always mean a better account.

 There are many other things to consider, with banks that offer lower account rates typically making up for it in other areas.
 Now let’s look at some of the best savings rates on offer by top financial institutions in the country.

-While these might fall short of the 5% mark, these accounts typically offer other benefits, which you might not necessarily find in other accounts.
+While some of these might fall short of the 5% mark, these accounts may offer other benefits that are important to you:

 - Axos Bank: up to 3.30% APY on their Rewards Checking Account

 - Capital One: 4.30% APY on their Savings Account